HougeLangley/cutefishos-overlay/README.md

 If you like it, you could give me a hand.

-You could try this commod on your Gentoo and enable this overlay.
+You could try those commands below on your Gentoo install to enable this overlay.

 `emerge -av eselect-repository`